SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 }
 ```

-Also need checkpoints list in order of execution, checkpoints `from` and `to` must be agreed with each other i.e. checkpoint `to` cannot be before ‘from’ of preceding items.
+Also need checkpoints list in order of execution, checkpoints `from` and `to` must be agreed with each other i.e. checkpoint `to` cannot be before 'from' of preceding items.

 ```json
 {